GabrielBortolote/abstract-factory-design-pattern/README.md

     self.name = 'Sky Sylph'
 ```

 As you can see, all the magical creatures has the same methods, they can attack, runaway or get damage, all of them have a common attribute, the *name* attribute, and we can easily customize the method inside each creatures.
 If we want *Gale Wyvern* to attack in a different way, we can overwrite the method attack inside the class *GaleWyvern*.
-The same way we can specific methods to specific creatures.
+The same way we can create specific methods to specific creatures.

 Now we can execute the *main.py* module to see what happens: